Use SPF records to prevent spoofing and ensure mail delivery

 - The server for coolexample.com checks the SPF record for finitefashion.com.

 - The SPF record for finitefashion.com allows delivery from the IP address 18.104.22.168 and the customer receives the message.

 Workspace Email, Professional Email, and Microsoft 365 from GoDaddy use the following SPF record:

 v=spf1 include:secureserver.net -all

-This means only servers secureserver.net allows can send mail as your domain.
+This means only the servers that secureserver.net allows can send mail as your domain.
 Receiving mail systems will check that the message comes from an allowed server before it can be delivered.

-If your domain, DNS, and email are in the same GoDaddy account, we'll add the SPF record for you, and you don't need to do a thing.
+If your domain, DNS and email are in the same GoDaddy account, we'll add the SPF record for you and you won't need to do a thing.
 If they're with a third-party email or hosting provider, you'll need to manually add the SPF record.
-Configuring SPF records are not part of our Statement of Support and you'll need to contact the other provider for help.
+Configuring SPF records is not part of our Statement of Support, and you'll need to contact the other provider for help.

 How should my SPF record look?